matthewjf/matthewjf.github.io/_posts/2018-11-05-building-a-keyboard.markdown

 ## Conclusions

 There's so many details to how I finally settled on a keyboard layout that it deserves it's own post, so I won't dig into those changes here.
-However, having `enter`, `backspace`, `space` and `delete` accessible to my thumbs is enough of a win on its own to make the change worthwhile.
+However, having <kbd>enter</kbd>, <kbd>backspace</kbd>, <kbd>space</kbd> and <kbd>delete</kbd> accessible to my thumbs is enough of a win on its own to make the change worthwhile.
 No more pulling my fingers off the home row to hit backspace or enter.

 Another advantage is that touch typing numbers is trivial with an ortholinear layout.
 I've always had trouble with the number `6` on a standard keyboard.